Tuesday, December 2, 2008

 For number theory geeks, like myself, this means show time!
 The equation below is called the Legendre's formula

-n!.
+and basically computes the factorization of n!.
 The exponent in which prime p is 'participating' in the factorization is the sum in the figure.
 Now, we should use it for our case.
 10 is the product 2x5.
 So, the exponents of 2 and 5 in the factorization of n! defines how many zeros we get.
 For example, 10! = 1.2.3.4.5.6.7.8.9.10 = (2^8).(3^3).(5^2).7 So 2 is found 8 times and 5 is found 2 times in the factorization, hence if we pair up the 2's and 5's we get two zeros.
 Now, there are obviously more 2's than 5's in the expansion so finally we have to answer at the question:

 What is the exponent of 5 in the factorization of n!?